 Rainbow Bay beach is surrounded by parklands that contain toilets, barbecues, tables, shade structures and beach showers.
-Designated oceanway also passes next to the beach and also features a bike park.
+The oceanway also passes next to the beach for those who want to walk around the headland.